tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/network-basics.md

  The protocols in this layer are again link dependent and further depend on the actual transmission medium of the link (for example, twisted-pair copper wire, single-mode fiber optics).

  For example, Ether-net has many physical-layer protocols: one for twisted-pair copper wire, another for coaxial cable, another for fiber, and so on.
 In each case, a bit is moved across the link in a different way.

-## MAC Address

-MAC Address: Uses Hexadecimal (Base-16).

-A MAC address (e.g., `00:1A:2B:3C:4D:5E`) is a 48-bit number (8 x 6 bytes).
-We use hexadecimal (digits 0-9 and A-F) because it's a very compact and readable way to represent the underlying binary data.

 ## TCP/IP